piers-sinclair/pierssinclair.github.io/_posts/2024-06-15-System-Design-in-Azure-for-clients-Video-Streaming-Service.md

 - Usability - Users are going to want a seamless playback experience
 - Storage - Needs to support video content in 4k, that's a very large volume
 - Reliable - It won't be acceptable to lose video data
-- Daily users created: expected to reach 100 million soon
+- Daily users created: expected to reach 1 million soon
-- Daily videos watched: 100-200 million
+- Daily videos watched: 1-2 million
 - Uploads: Infrequent, once a week
+- Video Size: 4k, 5 min long

 ## Phase 2 - Technical Deep Dive
 At this stage, you should have a few technical questions in mind: